bagisto/bagisto-docs/docs/1.x/package-development/views.md

 ### Step-3

-- Now, we need to add a route for the view.
+- Now, let's test our view.

-- Go to `packages/Webkul/Blog/src/Routes/shop-routes.php` file and create a route to render view.
+- Go to `shop-routes.php` file and create a route to render view.

   ```php
   <?php